Previous Light:

 The boat tour is just part of the weekend long Midcoast Maine Challenge, where you can also spend the weekend visiting other Maine lighthouses, and in many cases you can go up into the towers of select lighthouses.
 This boat tour usually occurs before July 4th weekend, and will depart rain or shine in most any weather.

-My 300-page book (with over 360 images), Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides human interest stories from each of the 76 lighthouses, along with plenty of coastal attractions and tours near each beacon, and contact info to plan your special trips.
+This lighthouse tourism book provides human interest stories from each of the 76 lighthouses in northern New England, along with plenty of coastal attractions and tours near each beacon, and contact info to plan your special trips.

 Look inside!